-While a flood event is less of an immediate issue for water resource managers, secondary effects relating to closure of canals (navigation), turbidity, and sewer surcharge (wastewater operations) did invoke action where there was potential to impact on the public.
-Participants were notably proactive where they had had previous experience of extreme events, e.g. forecasters' analogies with the 2007 floods (Chatterton et al., 2010), or had been witness to poor management; e.g. the wastewater operations manager recognized high potential for groundwater flooding and sewer surcharge at 1 month's lead time in the Evenlode, Cherwell, and Colne (Fig. 7).

-"Based on previous operational issues, I'd advise pre-emptive actions such as the cleaning and maintenance of pumping stations for these catchments" - Wastewater operations manager at Stage 2/3.

-This highlights the value of retaining institutional memory where possible (see also McEwen et al., 2012) and being aware of organizations' or individuals' pre-determined positions or perceived self-interests which may largely be founded on previous experiences (Ishikawa et al., 2011).
+- The manner in which users approached and used SHF differed markedly depending on the perceived severity of the flood event; the responsibilities and risk appetite of an organisation; and the local knowledge and experiences possessed by the individual (see also Kirchoff et al., 2013;- Golding et al., 2017).
+Forecasters and groundwater hydrologists displayed the lowest risk appetite, admitting that they were likely to err on the side of caution to avoid negative media impacts, economic damages and loss of trust by the public.
+While a flood event is less of an immediate issue for water resource managers, secondary effects relating to closure of canals (navigation), turbidity and sewer surcharge (waste water operations) did invoke action where there was potential to impact on the public.
+Participants were notably proactive where they'd had previous experience of extreme events e.g. forecasters analogies with the 2007 floods (Chatterton et al., 2010), or had been witness to poor management, e.g. the waste water operations manager recognised high potential for groundwater flooding and sewer surcharge at one month's lead time in the Evenlode, Cherwell and Colne (Fig. 7).
+Based on previous operational issues, pre-emptive actions such as the - 30 cleaning and maintenance of pumping stations were advised for these catchments.
+This highlights the value of retaining institutional memory where possible (see also McEwen et al., 2012) and being aware of organisations or individuals predetermined positions or perceived self-interests which may largely be founded on previous experiences (Ishikawa et al., 2011).

-It is important to note that while this activity focused on a flood event, decisions made by the groups would almost certainly have differed if the SHF had indicated drought conditions.
+It's important to note that while this activity focused on a flood event, decisions made by the groups would almost certainly have differed if the SHF had indicated drought conditions.
 The impacts of drought have the potential to affect larger areas, for longer (Bloomfield and Marchant, 2013), notably with respect to agriculture (Li et al., 2017), reservoir management (Turner et al., 2017) and navigation (Meißner et al., 2017).
-The difference in response between water sector users supports the notion that tailoring SHF information to specific user groups will improve uptake and ability to inform decision-making (Jones et al., 2015; Lorenz et al., 2015; Vaughan et al., 2016; Soares et al., 2018), an area currently being explored by the IMPREX Risk Outlook (IMPREX, 2018b).
+The difference in response between water sector users supports the

+5 notion that tailoring SHF information to specific user-groups will improve uptake and ability to inform decision-making (Jones et al., 2015; Lorenz et al., 2015; Vaughan et al., 2016; Soares et al., 2018); an area currently being explored by the IMPREX Risk Outlook (IMPREX, 2018).